5 Simple Ways Beginners Can Beat the Competition at PPC

 Don’t Expect Hugs and Kisses

-There was a rough patch around 2011 when marketers weren’t very enthusiastic about PPC.
-While there wasn’t the remotest possibility of a drastic fall in spending on the channel, brands were continuously losing money and even blaming Google or other provider platform for playing favorites.
+There was a period of time when marketers weren’t very enthusiastic about PPC.
+While there wasn’t the remotest possibility of a drastic fall in spending on the channel, brands were continuously losing money.

-The result?
+The issue?
 High cost per click and sub-par lead quality.

-Lesson learnt, those who had been burnt once ventured into the PPC fray yet again – this time armed with the desire to offer value to customers by doing their homework well and by leveraging the little known hacks which exist in every PPC environment – from Google AdWords to Facebook to local directories.
+Lesson learned, those who had been burnt once ventured into the PPC fray yet again – this time armed with the desire to offer value to customers by doing their homework well and by leveraging the little known hacks which exist in every PPC environment.

 Keeping this in mind, here are five interesting PPC tactics that should help you overtake or stay ahead of your competitors, if not leave them far behind.